A guide to senior management structures

 Finding the right mix of management is vital, but is also completely dependent on the culture of your company.
 Some companies prefer to hire management who have ‘the right skills’ and others prefer to hire ‘the right personality’ – neither is wrong, but the choice does require careful consideration.
-The following tips will help you in your search for the right management team, and explain the key management areas where you will most likely need expertise.
+The following tips will help you in your search for the right people to fill all the senior management team roles and responsibilities, and explain the key management areas where you will most likely need expertise.

 The role of the chairman is to control the board and share any wisdom and experience with their senior management team.
 They will oversee the implementation of the business plan, and will make sure that they are continuously reaching their key targets.